Find Affordable College Courses

 The following schools top our list of the Most Popular Liberal Arts / Sciences & Humanities Associate Degree Colleges.

-Our 2023 rankings named Central New Mexico Community College the most popular school in New Mexico for liberal arts / sciences and humanities students working on their associate degree.
+Our analysis found Central New Mexico Community College to be the most popular school for liberal arts / sciences and humanities students who want to pursue a associate degree in New Mexico.
 CNM is a fairly large public school located in the city of Albuquerque.

 Women make up 65% of the liberal arts / sciences and humanities majors at the school.